 - The only thing we noted is that some people thought the plate pins might be a bit low for some larger weights that you might have.

-9 - Sunny Health & Fitness Power Zone Squat Stand Rack Power Cage
+9 - Sunny Health & Fitness Power Zone (Cheapest)

 This is another affordable and simple design in a half rack.
-It may be suitable for squats as well as bench presses, and there are some spotter arms included as well for added safety in your home gym.
+Based on our tests, it may be suitable for squats as well as bench presses, and there are some spotter arms included as well for added safety in your home gym.

 The height of the pull-up bar was challenging for some taller individuals in our test group, but the rack has a decent 800-pound limit despite being such an affordable option, thanks to the solid steel uprights.

 - Key Features: 805 lbs capacity, 18 levels, pull-up bar